m0chan/m0chan.github.io/_posts/2019-07-31-Kerberos-Attacks-In-Depth.md

-In order to generate a Silver-Ticket you require the `NTLM` hash of a `Service Account`, typically services run under tradional user accounts with a SPN value for ex. `mssql` & `iis` user etc.
+In order to generate a Silver-Ticket you require the `NTLM` hash of a `Service Account`, typically services run under traditional user accounts with a SPN value for ex. `mssql` & `iis` user etc.

-Silver Tickets not only apply too `User Accounts` they also apply to `Computer Accounts` as sometimes AD Services can run under the `Computer Account` in this case the NTLM hash of the Computer would be used to generate the ticket.
+Silver Tickets not only apply too `User Accounts` they also apply to `Computer Accounts` as sometimes System Services run under the `Computer Account` in this case the NTLM hash of the Computer would be used to generate the ticket.